ROCm/nnvm-rocm/README.md

 * advanced_superres_onnx.py: Loads and runs a state of the art image super-resolution network (SRResnet) in ONNX format
 * pytorch_export_superres.py: An example of defining a network in PyTorch and exporting it in ONNX format

-Also checkout [this](https://github.com/masahi/nnvm-vision-demo) repository for more examples of running interesting networks on AMDGPUs .
+The directory vision-demo has more examples of running interesting networks on AMDGPUs .

 ## Installation